 - Completion of all Associate and Inspector qualifications.

-- If applicable, secure and sustain the state license to provide home inspection services.
+- Secure and sustain the state license to provide home inspection services if applicable.

 - To be certified, one must complete the ASHI Standard of Practice and Code of Ethics education module.